-This book brings together an exciting group of international academics who are experienced teachers from a wide range of disciplines, all of whom explore innovative pedagogy with the goal of enhancing quality of learning.
-This publication provides ideas and case examples of how different teaching techniques can work with diverse groups of students.
-The latest technological advances are discussed, as well as how to make the most of traditional techniques.
+Highlights innovative pedagogy which will enhance the quality of the learning dynamic.
+Provides not only ideas but real case examples of how different teaching techniques can work with diverse groups of students.
+The latest technological advances are discussed as well as making the most of the more traditional techniques.

 Explores the process of creating open, student-centered discourse in your classes.
 Learn about different types of questions, responses, and follow-up moves that are associated with both open and closed discourse.
 Identify open and closed discourse opportunities by examining an entire unit of instruction, and by looking closely at three distinct types of discussions—framing, conceptual, and application.
 Learn specific discourse moves, the patterns of discussion, and the types of accountability strategies needed to construct each of these discussions.